sriemer/fix-linux-mouse/README.md

 mouse is affected.

 It is also possible to blacklist certain devices.
-It depends if they are controlled by the `laptop-mode-tools` or the kernel directly.
+It depends if they are controlled by `tlp`, the `laptop-mode-tools`, or the kernel directly.
 There are enough howtos on the web for this.

 [openSUSE USB power management](https://en.opensuse.org/Powersaving#USB_power_management)